Full-time study at a school sixth form or college

 Courses and qualifications include:

-- Work-related courses.
+- Vocational (work-related courses).
 These cover broad career areas, such as ICT, music, art and design, construction, performing arts or business administration and more.
-These are good if you want to specialise in one subject.
+These are good if you want to specialise in one subject but can also be combined with other qualifications at some schools and colleges.
 There are courses and qualifications to suit all ability levels.
-Qualifications include BTEC or Cambridge Technical Certificates/Diplomas
+Qualifications include BTEC, Cambridge Technical Certificates/Diplomas, City and Guilds, NCFE CACHE and WJEC

 - Occupationally specific courses.
 These will give you the skills needed for a specific job such as hairdressing, nursery nursing, business administration, beauty therapy, IT or catering.
 There are courses and qualifications to suit all abilities.